-Then the beach is gradually transformed into a postcard: white sand and coconut trees over azure sea.
+Then the beach gradually turns into a postcard: white sand and coconut palms on azure sea.

 The beach is not crowded, that's for sure.
 But throughout the day, there is a regular back and forth between the villages and the resort.
 With the tides, we can also see the families come to fish crustaceans and shells in the shallow water.